-A mutual fund offers investors with updated information pertaining to the markets and schemes through factsheets, offer documents, annual reports etc.
+A mutual fund offers investors with updated information pertaining to the markets and schemes through factsheets, offer documents, annual reports, etc.

-Mutual funds in India are regulated and monitored by the Securities and Exchange Board of India (SEBI), which endeavours to protect the interests of investors.
+Mutual funds in India are regulated and monitored by the Securities and Exchange Board of India (SEBI), which endeavors to protect the interests of investors.
 All Mutual funds are registered with SEBI & complete transparency is imposed.
 Mutual funds are required to provide investors with standard information about their investments, in addition to other disclosures like specific investments made by the scheme and the quantity of investment in each asset class.

 What are the risks involved in investing in mutual funds?